 What is a Tax Deductible?

 Any business, regardless of industry, incurs a wide range of expenses.
 From starting a business to maintaining it, various expenses keep the operation running smoothly.
-However, some expenses are deductible and can lower tax liabilities.
-Sole proprietors can reduce not only the regular income tax but also the self-employment tax.
+However, many expenses are deductible and can lower tax liabilities.
+Sole proprietors can reduce not only the regular income tax, but also the self-employment tax.
 As for incorporated businesses, deducting expenses will enable them to lower business taxes.

 For home-based businesses, owners can include some expenses on insurance, property taxes, rent or mortgage, electricity, and maintenance.
 However, business owners need to keep in mind that all expenses incurred within a fiscal year should be claimed against the income generated in that same year.

-Not all expenses can be deductible; some may only be partially deductible.
-Specifically, the allowable expenses include:
+Not all expenses are tax deductible; some may only be partially deductible.
+Specifically, allowable expenses include:

 - Fuel costs